What is a Successful Mediation?

 I just thought I’d take a break from my preparation for a case and explain what a successful mediation is under the Defense Base Act.

-I’m here at an actual mediation with a client of mine who’s a former Navy Seal and it just occurred to me that he was injured as a civilian contractor after he was honorably discharged from the military.
+I’m here at an actual mediation with a client of mine who’s a former Navy Seal.
+It just occurred to me that he was injured as a civilian contractor after he was honorably discharged from the military.

-One of the things I was thinking about is that he won’t be able to utilize his skills he learned in the upcoming tragedies and conflicts that are going to arise overseas in Syria, China, Korea, Africa, or anywhere else in the near future due to injuries.
-But we need people like him—brave American heroes–in the many areas because the conflicts are starting to become severe.
+One of the things I was thinking about is that, due to his injuries, he won’t be able to utilize his skills he learned.
+There might be upcoming tragedies and conflicts that overseas in the near future.
+He could use his experience anywhere in Syria, China, Korea or Africa.
+We need people like him—brave American heroes–in the many areas because the conflicts are starting to become severe.

 Who Attends a Mediation?

-We’re here at a mediation in Orlando Florida near the airport.
-The attorney from the other side is here from San Francisco and we have an annuity broker here today from St. Pete, Florida.
+We’re here at a mediation in Orlando Florida.
+The attorney from the other side is here from San Francisco.
+We have an annuity broker here today from St. Pete, Florida.
 And the mediator actually lives in Jacksonville.

 The mediator is a retired district director of The Department of Labor.
-So I’m here with my client and we’re walking in to see where we have to go to our mediation.
+I’m here with my client.
+We’re walking in to see where we have to go to our mediation.
 Looks like they’re ready for us here today.
 And we have two rooms here.
 We’re going to the boardroom and there’s another room for the opposing council.

 What Happens in a Mediation?

-And what happens in a mediation is the mediator goes from room to room back and forth for the next five hours or so to see if we can come up with a resolution where our figures and their figures kind of match and meet.
-The Goal of Mediation is a Settlement The goal of mediation is a settlement and we’re going to get close to something and hopefully get this case resolved instead of going to a judge in the future.
+What happens in a mediation is the mediator goes from room to room back and forth for the next five hours or so to see if we can come up with a resolution where our figures and their figures kind of match and meet.
+The Goal of Mediation is a Settlement and we’re going to get close to something and hopefully get this case resolved instead of going to a judge in the future.
 And we have all day so we’ll see if it works.

 Completely Confidential and It’s Non-Binding

 Now we’re going to head over to our room.
 Everyone will be in the same room at the beginning and the mediator will explain that this is all completely confidential and it’s non-binding.
 It’s when both parties amicably want to try to resolve the case.
 So there’s not going to be any arguments and advocacy here and screaming and jumping around.
-It’s more of a cordial atmosphere to see if we can get something resolved for a lump sum for the client to you know enjoy his life and move on and get away from the insurance company forever.
+It’s more of a cordial atmosphere to see if we can resolve something for a lump sum for the client.
+And to let him enjoy his life and move on and get away from the insurance company forever.
 So this is what we’re doing and we’re going to go to our room now.

 Mediation Starts in Our Room